 Millennials could be key to Illinois’ housing recovery – but they are fleeing the state

-Illinois loses more millennial taxpayers and dependents to other states than any state except New York; this means Illinois’ distressed housing market is losing a big contingent of first-time homebuyers.
+Illinois loses more millennial taxpayers and dependents to other states than any state except New York.

 Illinois had the nation’s third-highest share of seriously underwater properties as of March 2017, according to a May 2017 report by RealtyTrac.
 Millennials could be the key to propping up home values: Robust homebuying forces property values up, and millennials were the largest group of homebuyers for each of the past four years, according to NBC News.
 Unfortunately, Illinois’ millennials are leaving instead of putting down roots.